mbroz/cryptsetup/tests/fuzz/README.md

 # Requirements

-Fuzzers us address sanitizer.
+Fuzzers use address sanitizer.
 To properly detect problems, all important libraries must be compiled statically with sanitizer enabled.

 Compilation requires *clang* and *clang++* compilers (gcc is not